PsProsen-Dev/PsProsen-Dev/README.md

 </p>

 ## 🦿 Neural Interface: Who Am I?
 Welcome to my grid!
-I’m **Subhendu Roy** – a self-evolved coder, AI trailblazer, and digital marketing visionary hailing from the neural hub of Panbari, Jalpaiguri, WB, India.
+I’m **Ps Prosen** – a self-evolved coder, AI trailblazer, and digital marketing visionary hailing from the neural hub of Panbari, Jalpaiguri, WB, India.
 I’m the mastermind behind **We Digital Mitra**, a quantum-powered digital ecosystem designed to dominate the online multiverse.
 Think of me as a cybernetic Tony Stark – fusing code, innovation, and strategy into a single unstoppable force!

 - 🌍 **Coordinates:** Panbari Bazar, Jalpaiguri, WB, India
 - ⚡ **Core Protocols:** Full-Stack Engineering | AI/ML Augmentation | Digital Hypergrowth